 Rock-n-roll analogies aside, there are several critical aspects of planning an automation solution for compliant data-driven content like fact sheets, pitchbooks, or commentaries.
 These include:

-- Creating accurate and shared document templates
+- Creating templates

-- Meeting commercial-quality publishing specs
+- Setting up options for commercial-quality publishing

 - QA & Testing